 What Happens if I Default on a SBA loan?

 What happens if I default on a SBA loan?
 If you’ve taken out a Small Business Administration or SBA loan and are not able to make your monthly payment it is undoubtedly creating a lot of stress and distracting you from your core task which is to own and operate your business.
-What can I do if I have to default on my SBA loan is a question I get asked quite often and there are different answers to the questions as each situation is unique.
-It’s certainly not an easy thing to do and how successful you will be is depends on your situation and successfully working with your SBA lender.
+What can I do if I have to default on my SBA loan is a question I get asked quite often and there are different answers to the question as each situation is unique.
+It’s certainly not an easy thing to do and how successful you will be depends on your situation and successfully working with your SBA lender.